 |✅ Complete Financial Insights: Unlike some tools which help you track your investments or others which are good for day-to-day budgeting, Personal Capital provides full insights into your overall financial situation.|

-Personal Capital has higher fees than pure robo-advisors who offer no human advice but lower than the average personal financial advisor.
+Personal Capital charges higher fees than pure robo-advisors who offer no human advice but less than the average human financial advisor.

 |Account Management Fees||